Trial Length, Pricing, and Rationally Inattentive Customers: Model

 \paragraph{Expected Consumer Utility.} A forward-looking consumer's ex-ante expected utility from accepting the contract is the sum of the expected surplus for high-valuation types and the expected losses for low-valuation types.
 The losses for the latter group include both the expected monetary loss from failing to cancel and the cognitive cost incurred in trying to remember.

-Equation \ref{eq:utility} defines the ex-ante expected utility for a consumer considering the contract, averaged over the entire population.
-It is a weighted sum of the outcomes for two distinct types of consumers.

 The first term, $\int_{P}^{1}(v-P)f(v)dv$, represents the standard consumer surplus enjoyed by "happy subscribers."
 These are consumers whose valuation $v$ is greater than or equal to the price $P$.
 They intend to use the service post-trial and derive a net benefit from doing so.

-The second term captures the expected outcome for the "unhappy subscribers" (or more accurately, the "unwilling subscribers"), those with $v < P$ who would prefer to cancel.
+The next two terms capture the expected outcome for the "unhappy subscribers" (or more accurately, the "unwilling subscribers"), those with $v < P$ who would prefer to cancel.
 This term is itself composed of two distinct sources of disutility.
-The first component, $-P\int_{0}^{P}[1-q^{*}]f(v)dv$, is the expected monetary loss.
+The first component, $-P\,F(P)\,\bigl[1-q^{*}(P,\tau(T))\bigr]$, is the expected monetary loss.
 It is the price $P$ multiplied by the probability of failing to cancel, aggregated over all consumers in this segment.
-The second component, $-\frac{1}{\lambda(T)} H(q^{*}) F(P)$, represents the aggregate cognitive cost.
+The second component, $-\frac{1}{\tau(T)}\,I\!\bigl(q^{*}(P,\tau(T))\bigr)\,F(P)$, represents the aggregate cognitive cost of attention.
 This is a crucial feature of our model: even consumers who successfully cancel (and thus pay nothing) still incur a utility loss from the mental effort required to ensure they remembered to do so.

 This comprehensive utility function means that consumers in our model are sophisticated and forward-looking.
-When deciding whether to sign up (Stage 1), they do not just consider the price $P$; they also anticipate the future hassle.
-They understand that a long trial (high $T$) or a high price (high $P$) will increase both their risk of a costly mistake and the cognitive burden of avoiding it.
+When deciding whether to sign up (Stage 1), they do not just consider the price $P$; they also anticipate the future hassles.
+The sophisticated consumers understand that a long trial (high $T$) or a high price (high $P$) will increase both their risk of a costly mistake and the cognitive burden of avoiding it.
 For consumers to be willing to sign up for the trial, this aggregate expected utility must be non-negative.
 This gives rise to an individual rationality (IR) or participation constraint, $U(T,P)\ge0$, which is the central constraint on the firm's behavior.

-\begin{definition}[IR-Slack] We define the \textbf{IR-Slack} the marginal harm to consumer utility from extending the trial.
-It represents the "cost" to the firm, in terms of reduced offer attractiveness, of making the contract more cognitively burdensome.
-Applying the envelope theorem to \eqref{eq:utility}, the only term that changes with $T$ through $\lambda(T)$ is the cognitive cost term.
+\begin{definition}[IR-Slack] We define the \textbf{IR-Slack} as the marginal harm to consumer utility from extending the trial period.
+To derive this, we apply the envelope theorem to the consumer's cost-minimization problem in Equation \eqref{eq:consumer_obj_MI}.
+The derivative of the minimized loss $L^* = (1-q^*)P + C(q^*;\tau)$ with respect to $\tau$ is: